Thuggonaut/42IC_Exams/README.md

 ## ft_putnbr
 - Account for:
 	1. `int digit;` stores the digit, one at a time
-	2. Use recursion, with `(n / 10)` to "descend" through, and removing each digit, from the rightmost, to the leftmost.
+	2. Use recursion, `if()` loop with `(n / 10)` to "descend" through, and removing each digit, from the rightmost, to the leftmost.
 	3. At base case, when `n < 9`, `digit` is updated to the ASCII value of the char represenation of the digit, e.g. `1` becomes `"1"` which is `49` in ASCII.
 	4. Print the ASCII value (e.g. integer `49`) at the address of &digit.
 	5. Go back to each recursive call, printing the ASCII rightmost digit of `n` until all digits have printed, from leftmost, to rightmost.

 ## ft_atoi
 - Remember, it only converts the inital portion of a string: "*&!+12345.
 6789" will print "12345".
 - Account for:
 	1. `int		sign;` for negative values
 	2. `int		result;` initialized to `0` for the formula to work, and stores the converted value